Light dark matter in a minimal extension with two additional real singlets: Phenomenology of dark matter and the mediator

 Eventually we want to study the Higgs phenomenology in the model considered here.
 Compared to the SM, the Higgs-boson doublet is accompanied by two additional scalars, $\chi$ and $\eta$.
 The potential~\eqref{pot} involves in addition to the quadratic and quartic self couplings also couplings among the three scalars.
 As discussed in section~\ref{twosinglet} we encounter a mixing of the neutral component of the doublet $h$ with the mediator $\eta$ forming a Higgs mass eigenstate $h'$.
 From~\eqref{theta} we see that the tangent of twice the mixing angle is proportional to the potential parameter $\lambda_{h \eta}$.

-Since the Higgs boson $h$ couples on the one hand to the DM particle $\chi$ with coupling strength $\lambda_{h \chi}$ and on the other hand has the usual Yukawa couplings to the fermions we see that DM interacts with the hadrons of the nucleon.
-This DM-nucleon interaction is therefore expected to be detectable at direct detection experiments - in the introduction we have mentioned some direct-detection experiments searching for DM-nucleon interactions.
+Since the Higgs boson $h$ couples on the one hand to the DM particle $\chi$ with coupling strength $\lambda_{h \chi}$ and on the other hand has the usual Yukawa couplings to the fermions, we see that DM interacts with the hadrons of the nucleon.
+This DM-nucleon interaction is therefore expected to be detectable at direct detection experiments -- in the introduction we have mentioned some direct-detection experiments searching for DM-nucleon interactions.

 Moreover, the coupling of the DM candidate to the Higgs boson opens the possibility to detect DM at collider experiments.
 In particular, since we are considering light DM, that is, we assume to have $m_{h'} > 2 m_{\chi}$, the SM-like Higgs boson $h'$ can decay into a pair of DM particles $\chi$.
-Since the DM particles are assumed to be stable these decays do not show visible traces in the detecter components of collider experiments.
-However, these events can nevertheless be discovered from the observation of missing transversal momentum.
+Since the DM particles are assumed to be stable, these decays do not show visible traces in the detector components of collider experiments.
+However, these events can be discovered from the observation of missing transversal momentum.
 The invisible decay width of the SM-like Higgs boson $h'$ into a pair of $\chi$'s at tree-level reads

 This decay width is obviously proportional to the quartic potential parameter $\lambda_{h \chi}$ squared.
 In Fig.~\ref{hpbranch} we study the branching ratios of the SM-like Higgs boson $h'$ varying this quartic coupling parameter $\lambda_{h\chi}$.
-In this study we have chosen all other parameters as mentioned above and we have chosen a DM mass of $m_\chi = 0.5$~GeV and the mediator slightly heavier, that is, $m_{\eta'} = 0.55$~GeV.
-This pair of values together with the parameter $\lambda_{\chi \eta}= 10^{-4}$ yields the correct values for the relic density of DM and for the DM self interactions; see Fig.~\ref{selchiRD}.
+In this study we have chosen all other parameters as mentioned above with a DM mass of $m_\chi = 0.5$~GeV and the mediator slightly heavier, that is, $m_{\eta'} = 0.55$~GeV.
+This pair of values together with the parameter $\lambda_{\chi \eta}= 10^{-4}$ yields the correct values for the relic density of DM and for the DM self-interactions; see Fig.~\ref{selchiRD}.
+Since the Higgs boson~$h'$ has a tiny mediator~$\eta$ component it could also decay into neutrinos and in addition there are couplings of the Higgs boson to mediator particles.
+However for the tiny mixing parameter $\lambda_{h \eta}$ considered here these contributions are negligible, as shown explicitly in~Fig.~\ref{hpbranch}.